 Another interesting way to condition your mind positively is to use subliminal software you can have your affirmations flashing on your computer screen, or you could even create your own Audio CDs.

 There have been countless studies on the subject of subliminals.
-They have even been banned from advertising because they are so effective.
+They have even been banned from advertising because they’re so effective.

-All of the tips in this article are to help you achieve your goals.
+All of the tips in this article are to help you reach your goals.
 By no means do I recommend you rely on just one.

 I am putting it all out there so you can pick and choose.
 The most important factors will always be clarity and action.
 Always remember that.